-How To Change Old URL In WordPress Without Losing Ranking
+How To Change Old URLs in WordPress Without Losing Ranking

-I have brought to you an amazing, super easy hack to change old URLs in WordPress in just a few simple steps!
+’ve brought you an amazing, super-easy hack to change old URLs in WordPress — and trust me, it works beautifully.

-3 Easy Ways To Change Old URL Without Losing Ranking
+3 Easy Ways To Change an Old URL Without Losing Ranking

 Step 1: Use 301 Redirection